Mursi takes on judges in battle over Egypt's future

 In comments to Reuters, Gebali dismissed accusations that the constitutional court was biased against any group.

-In unusual tit-for-tat exchanges, the president indirectly criticized the court in a speech on November 23.
+In unusual tit-for-tat exchanges, the president indirectly criticised the court in a speech on November 23.
 The court voiced "painful surprise" that Mursi had joined attacks on the panel.

 Mursi praised the judiciary overall but vowed to "remove the cover" from corrupt elements trying to hide.